amit0365/tornado-nova-zku/Tornado Cash Nova notes.md

 The second transaction has a shielded input of 3 eth.
 The observer only notices some input being marked as "spent" in the merkle tree without gaining any more information.
 The other input is a dummy as before.

 The publicAmount will be set to -0.5 eth which is send to the withdraw address as the first output.
 The negative sign means that the contract pays the amount to some address.
 This is followed by another shielded output of 2.5 eth, which belongs to the public key of the withdrawer.
-Note that the latter amount is in the UTXO of th withdrawer on the Tornado cash network.
+Note that the latter amount is in the UTXO of th withdrawer on Tornado cash network.

-Finally, to correctly execute the transaction we need to check the following:
-1) The sum of amount in inputs plus the publicAmount should be equal to the corresponding sum in the outputs.
-This is defined as amount variant in line 104.

-2) Both the input amounts should be non-negative

 ```circom=+